While tourism is booming, there is still a MASSIVE opportunity for growth.

 – National Geographic.

-At Boon, we create destination based apps that present walks and hikes in the context of the local community, offering tourists the opportunity to find local accommodation, restaurants and attractions along their route and stay longer in the area.
+At Boon Agency, we create destination based apps that present walks and hikes in the context of the local community, offering tourists the opportunity to find local accommodation, restaurants and attractions along their route and stay longer in the area.
 Major investment is planned in the creation of Greenways and Blueways as part of the National Development Plan.
-We want to help communities to keep these tourists for just a little bit longer.
+We want to help communities to keep tourists for just a little bit longer.